SPONSOR A RESIDENT DOG

 * Her boyfriend, Atticus

-Champ's favorite things are:
+Some of Savvy's favorite things are:

-* Sleeping on the ottoman or sofa
+Lay on the sofa

-After being in our care for a little while, Atticus has been neutered and receives constant care for his allergies, and chronic eye and ear problems.
+After being in our care for a little while, Atticus has been neutered and receives constant care for his allergies and chronic eye and ear problems.

 Atticus' favorite things are: